Avaiga/taipy-doc/docs/knowledge_base/tips/big_data_models/index.md

 **What Happens:** Here, only Task 4 is affected, and Taipy executes only this task, skipping the rest.

-Taipy’s smart task skipping is not just a time-saver; it’s a resource optimizer that becomes incredibly useful when dealing with large datasets.
+Taipy's smart task skipping is not just a time-saver; it's a resource optimizer that becomes incredibly useful when dealing with large datasets.

 <hr/>